awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

    1. Install the AWS Load Balancer Controller\.
 **Important**
-If you are deploying the controller to Amazon EC2 nodes that you have [restricted access to the Amazon EC2 instance metadata service \(IMDS\)](best-practices-security.md#restrict-ec2-credential-access) from, or if you are deploying to Fargate, then you need to add the following flags to the command that you run:
+If you're deploying the controller to Amazon EC2 nodes that you have [restricted access to the Amazon EC2 instance metadata service \(IMDS\)](best-practices-security.md#restrict-ec2-credential-access) from, or if you're deploying to Fargate, then you need to add the following flags to the command that you run:
 `--set region=region-code`
 `--set vpcId=vpc-xxxxxxxx`